apache/camel-website/content/community/_index.md

 One way to get help is to use the Camel mailing lists.
 This allows the entire community to help with your problem.

+When posting to the mailing lists, please use plain text mails.
+Do not use HTML mails.

 <p>
 <a class="button dark" href="/community/mailing-list/">Read More</a>
 </p>